Pi4J/pi4j-springboot/README.md

 ## Thanks to

-This project was started by Daniel Frey and got further improved by DaShaun Carter during a view live-coding sessions:
+This project was started by Daniel Frey and got further improved by DaShaun Carter during a few live-coding sessions:

 1. TODO link to first Twitch
 2. [Working on Pi4J Spring Boot](https://www.twitch.tv/videos/1828406758)